incognito-r/Data-Science/06 Machine Learning/Time-Series-Forecast/read.md

 - Negative: Indicates a long-term downward movement.
 - Sideways: Neither increasing nor decreasing, indicating stability over time.

 **Seasonality ($S_t$)**: Refers to periodic fluctuations in data that occur over a period of less than a year (e.g., hourly, daily, weekly).
-It captures repetitive patterns or cycles at consistent intervals.
+It captures repetitive patterns/cycles/trends over time.

 **Cyclicity ($C_t$)**: Describes patterns or cycles that recur over a period longer than a year, often tied to economic or business cycles.